landru27/drop-sort/README.md

 # Usage

 In a nutshell, the magic sorting system is an item teleporter.
-It will teleport unsorted items dropped onto a special pickup area, to their respective item frames nearby, and from there they simply fall into hoppers and into your storage chests.
+It will teleport unsorted items dropped onto a special dropoff area, to their respective item frames nearby, and from there they simply fall into hoppers and into your storage chests.
 So you need a special magic drop-off block, and one or more item groups containing item frames, hoppers and chests.
 The item frames require special items displayed which identify the groups.
 See [Groups](#groups) below to learn which groups require which framed items.

 ## Building